 Recently, my Digital Photography students have posted photographs from their final projects on the walls near the student café.
 The final project in Digital Photography is a culmination of their learning and growth as artists throughout the course.
 These works are a representation of their developing identities as artists, and an expression of their creative thinking.

 To recognize and entice you to check out their work I’ve selected a few outstanding examples from the course.
-In our first example, Senior 3 student Zhang Ke’s work titled Flawless explores the idea of capturing the beauty of the subjects’ self-perceived flaws.
+In our first example, 12th Grade student Zhang Ke’s work titled Flawless explores the idea of capturing the beauty of the subjects’ self-perceived flaws.
 She creates a calming and inviting environment that allows the subject to display a level of comfort in the photographs, which leads to a nuanced expression of her theme throughout her photos.

 Words from the artist：

 “For Natural: When I asked Rose, my model, to hide where she did not feel satisfied about her face, she said: ‘There’s nothing to hide.’
 Then I capture this photo, honestly, nothing to hide.
 For Block: The light and halo give this image a very gentle atmosphere, so even though my model Patricia blocked her eye the photo still highlighted this idea of ‘Flawless’ I hoped to achieve.”